resources3312/DCHPConnectionListener-v1.0/README.md

 ## DCHPConnectionListener-v1.0
 Network utility written on scapy.
-Uses for sniff DHCP packages from opcode 3, and intercept connection new machines to current network
+Uses for sniff DHCP packages with opcode 3, and intercept connection of new machines to current network

 ## Installing